 - Disabled Windows Spatial Sound

-The spatial sound option is mostly used for surround sound or theatre sound systems.
+The spatial sound option is mostly used for surround or theatre sound systems.
 It combines the sound from different sources and produces a surround sound effect in speakers.
 But these settings have a downside while using the headphones.
 It muffled the sound of your Bluetooth or wired headphones.

 - Overcharged and Blown speakers

 It is also harmful to the circuit and the battery itself.
 The damaged speakers cause muffling or distortion in your speakers.
-In this case, the only option that you have is to replace the entire headphone.
+In this case, the only option is to replace the entire headphone.
 But if it is still covered by warranty, you can send it to the vendor to replace the speakers.

 - Wireless Connection Issues

 Wireless connectivity is the key aspect to consider when discussing Bluetooth headphones.
 As Bluetooth headphones use a wireless connection, they are prone to lose their connectivity in the area with more wireless devices or when more than one device is connected to your computer.